-Call for Interest in Hosting the 11th IMS-BS World Congress in 2024
+Call for Interest in Hosting the 11th Bernoulli-IMS World Congress (BS-IMS-WC) in 2024

 A preliminary bid should specify names and affiliations of academics who have provisionally agreed to serve on the Local Organizing Committee.
 It is important that this team contains sufficiently many energetic people to cover fully the oversight of this big event, but in particular the team should also include a couple of senior academics in probability and statistics who have strong research records and international profiles, and who are prepared to commit to ensure the proposed congress will successfully add great distinction to their institution.
 The Local Organizing Committee should be diverse with all individuals playing significant roles.
 In many cases the Local Organizing Committee will obtain the assistance from conference organizing professionals.